Dean of Studies

 Since joining Connecticut College in 1990, he has had 72 undergraduate research students.
 Thirty-nine have co-authored peer reviewed publications and 50 have presented talks or posters.
 Ten students have gone on to medical school and 18 to graduate programs in the sciences.
 In the past 4 years he has visited 29 schools and given chemistry demonstrations, classes and workshops to students.
 In the same time period he has given 4 workshops to groups of teachers.

-He led a group of students on a SATA South Africa in the fall of 2002 and conducted another SATA South Africa 2006.
+He led a group of students on a SATA South Africa in the fall of 2002 and conducted two more, SATA South Africa 2006 and SATA South Africa 2011.
 He also accompanied students in the spring of 2000 on a TRIP for the course Environmental Chemistry 316 to Boston, Massachusetts, to attend the 11th Annual Global Warming Conference at Harvard University and MIT.